k18gardner/Blackwell-Electronics/README.md

 # Blackwell-Electronics
-Application of data mining tools and machine learning techniques to solve real life business problems
+Application of data mining tools ( RapidMiner and R-Studio) and machine learning techniques to solve real life business problems

 I performed a variety of task as a data analys for Blackwell Electronic (simulated company).
 I utilized data mining and machine-learning techniques to investigate the patterns in customer sales data and provided insight